K-theory and topological cyclic homology of henselian pairs: The main rigidity result

 \begin{lemma} The functor $\nuzh \to \Sp$ given by $I \mapsto \THH( \mathbb{Z} \ltimes I)$ is projectively pseudocoherent. \end{lemma} \begin{proof} Using the cyclic bar construction for $\THH$, this follows because all the terms $(H(\mathbb{Z} \ltimes I))^{\otimes k}$ (of which $\THH$ is a geometric realization) are projectively pseudocoherent in view of Lemma~\ref{EMpscoh} and Proposition~\ref{general:pscoh}. \end{proof}

-\begin{proposition} The functor $\nuzh \to \Sp$ given by $I \mapsto \TC( \mathbb{Z} \ltimes I)/p$ is projectively pseudocoherent. \end{proposition} \begin{proof} This now follows from Lemma~\ref{THHps} and Proposition~\ref{strong:finiteness}; indeed, for any of the functors $F$ in the statement of the latter, we have that $I \mapsto F( \THH(\mathbb{Z} \ltimes I))$ is projectively pseudocoherent, and then we can approximate $\TC/p$ in any range. \end{proof}
+\begin{proposition} The functor $\nuzh \to \Sp$ given by $I \mapsto \TC( \mathbb{Z} \ltimes I)/p$ is projectively pseudocoherent. \end{proposition} \begin{proof} This now follows from Lemma~\ref{THHps} and Proposition~\ref{strong:finiteness}.
+Indeed, for any of the functors $F$ in the statement of the latter, we have that $I \mapsto F( \THH(\mathbb{Z} \ltimes I))$ is projectively pseudocoherent (note that taking $S^1$-homotopy orbits preserves pseudocoherence thanks to Lemma~\ref{general:pscoh}, as the skeleta of $BS^1$ are finite complexes), and then we can approximate $\TC/p$ in any range. \end{proof}